 His partner David, however, wasn’t so observant, and it cost him.
 He had a dream in which he got shot and ignored it even after Cantrell told him to watch out.
 Not long later, he confronted some armed robbers alone and was shot, but luckily survived.

-This is just one example of the importance of our intuition and even our sense of fear.
-We can tell when something’s not right in a situation.
-And if we learn to listen and enhance these abilities, it can save our lives.
+This is just one example of the importance of our intuition.
+If we learn to listen and enhance these abilities, it can save our lives.